PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 </details>

-### 2.4 Enabling/Disabling the High‑Performance Inference Plugin in Configuration Files
+### 2.4 Enabling/Disabling the High‑Performance Inference Plugin in Pipeline Configuration Files

-In the configuration file, you can use `use_hpip` to control whether the high-performance inference plugin is enabled or disabled.
+In the pipeline configuration file, you can use `use_hpip` to control whether the high-performance inference plugin is enabled or disabled.
 Unlike configuring via the CLI or API, this approach allows you to specify `use_hpip` at the sub-pipeline or sub-module level, enabling **high-performance inference only for a specific sub-pipeline or sub-module within the entire pipeline**.
 For example:

 **In the general OCR pipeline, enable high-performance inference for the `text_detection` module, but not for the `text_recognition` module:**